MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

     ```
    Save the text file and make a note of its path.

-1. You’re now ready to deploy the hybrid cloud application using Porter.
+1. You're now ready to deploy the hybrid cloud application using Porter.
 Run the install command and watch as resources are deployed to Azure and Azure Stack Hub:

     ```porter
     porter install footfall-cloud –tag intelligentedge/footfall-cloud-deployment:0.1.0 –creds footfall-cloud-deployment –param-file "path-to-cloud-parameters-file.txt"
     ```

 1. Once deployment is complete, make note of the following values:
-    - The camera’s connection string.
+    - The camera's connection string.
     - The image storage account connection string.
     - The resource group names.